The Vox AC30/4: black panels, split-front cabinets

 Components, assembly, etc.

-Chassis were assembled at the Vox works at 115 Dartford Road.
+Chassis in the main were assembled at the Vox works at 115 Dartford Road.
 For pictures of the site and the factory, (on the Vox AC100 website).
-In Spring 1961, Westrex took over the assembly of AC30/6 chassis, but evidently not the AC30/4.
-Farming production of the former out will have simplified production considerably.
+In Spring 1961, Westrex took over the assembly of AC30/6 chassis too.
+Runs of AC30s - of both varieties - are likely to have been assembled at Dartford Road too.

 Notes on how to read component date codes, are .